Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Polarizability

-where $t_x$, $t_y$, and $t_z$ are hopping amplitudes, $\{\tau_x,\tau_y,\tau_z\}$ are Pauli matrices describing the local degrees of freedom, and $\gamma$ controls the Weyl phase \cite{Yang_Lu_2011,Trescher_Bergholtz_2017,Armitage_Mele_2018}, see also Appendix~\ref{app:tight_binding}.
-The local degree of freedom is a combination of spin and orbital contributions due to strong spin-orbit coupling but for simplicity we continue to call it the ``spin.''
+where $t_x$, $t_y$, and $t_z$ are hopping amplitudes and $\gamma$ controls the Weyl phase.
+This model breaks time-reversal symmetry and can be constructed employing two orbitals of opposite parity, namely, an $s$ and a $p_z$ orbital, per lattice site and a strong magnetic field that shifts states of opposite spin to high energies \cite{Armitage_Mele_2018}.
+The local degree of freedom described by the Pauli matrices $\tau_x$, $\tau_y$, and $\tau_z$ is a combination of spin and orbital contributions due to strong spin-orbit coupling but for simplicity we continue to call it the ``spin.''
+Then, inversion symmetry is described by the matrix $P=\tau_z$ (see Appendix~\ref{app:tight_binding} for further discussions of symmetries).
 The dispersion relation is given by